rkwitt/teaching/WS2021/CV/VO/README.md

 ## Course topics

-Below is a more detailed list of topics covered in the course, subject to change depending on the progress we make (*links and videos available starting mid-Sep.
-2020*).
+Below is a more detailed list of topics covered in the course, subject to change depending on the progress we make.
+For many of the topics, I will also provide links to the relevant papers (primarily in the `papers` sub-directory within each topic-folder).

 - [**Introduction & Vision problems**](../material/IntroSlides.pdf)
 - [**Tensor basics**](../material/01_TensorBasics)